Get the Right Diagnosis for Your Shoulder Pain at UPMC

 At UPMC's Orthopaedics, your visit will start with a physical exam of your shoulder.
 Your doctor will test your shoulder strength and range of motion.
 In many cases, shoulder pain may be treated effectively with rest, ice, exercises, physical therapy and medication.

 To get a better picture of what is causing your shoulder pain, your doctor may recommend imaging tests, including

 - CT scan

 For further testing, your doctor may order shoulder arthroscopy.
-During arthroscopy, an orthopedic surgeon uses a small instrument with a camera and light to look at structures inside the shoulder.
+During arthroscopy, an orthopaedic surgeon uses a small instrument with a camera and light to look at structures inside the shoulder.
 A small incision is necessary to perform this procedure.

-UPMC Susquehanna's Orthopedics offers specialized therapies, noninvasive treatments and minimally invasive surgery to treat all types of shoulder pain in Williamsport, Muncy and Wellsboro, PA.
+We offer specialized therapies, noninvasive treatments and minimally invasive surgery to treat all types of shoulder pain in Williamsport, Muncy and Wellsboro, PA.